 Non-OBD-equipped alternative fuel vehicles shall be exempt from the requirement of a submission of a SAE J1667 opacity test as part of the vehicle compliance test.

-Criteria for failing a compliance test.
-The Executive Officer shall determine that a non-OBD-equipped vehicle has failed the vehicle compliance test if one or more of the following conditions occur:
+Criteria for passing a compliance test.
+The Executive Officer shall determine that a non-OBD-equipped vehicle has passed the vehicle compliance test if none of the following conditions occur:

 The vehicle fails to meet one or more of the requirements of the vehicle emissions control equipment inspection specified in section 2198.

-The vehicle exceeds the smoke opacity limits as specified in section 2196.6.
+The vehicle exceeds the smoke opacity standards as specified in section 2196.6.

-The test submission does not meet the requirements of section 2196.4(a) and/or the reporting requirements specified in section 2197.2(d) and (e), respectively, for the smoke opacity test and vehicle emissions control inspection.
+The test submission does not meet the requirements of section 2196.4(a) or the reporting requirements specified in section 2197.2(d) and (e), respectively, for the smoke opacity test and vehicle emissions control inspection.